Farrow, Alberta: History

 In 1930 the Canadian Pacific Railway built a branch line to serve the areas south and east of the Bow River.
 The new branch was separated from the main line of the Aldersyde - Kipp - Lethbridge route at Eltham (Eltham Junction), which boasted a station and a station agent, at that time.

 Before the coming of the Railway, Farrow was originally known as Glenview or Randle.
 The name was changed to "Farrow" the maiden name of the wife of A Halkett, the Superintendent of the C.P.R. at that time.

 With the proposal of laying a gravel road through Farrow to link Highway 1 with Highway 23, businesses and people began to build.
-Farrow was expected to become a thriving commucial center. with many new businesses opening.
+Farrow was expected to become a thriving commercial center. with many new businesses opening.
 Two grain elevators the Independent and United Grain Growers both built in 1930, About the same time Bill Thompson's General Store, Jone's Confectionery, were built.
 Followed by a blacksmith shop, lumber yard, Irvine Daub's service Station, Vanderberg's garage, and Hesketh's butcher shop.
 The Farrow United Church was built on the hill above town and there were a number of residences.
 These were the homes of Art Weber, Alex Adamson, Bill Schultz, who had bought the Bill Thompson's Store, and Mr. Vanderberg.
 Most of the building was done by Les Bowden and his son Arnold who were friends of Irvine Daub and came from Champion.

 That all changed in 1932 when the gravel road now Highway 24 by-passed Farrow by two miles to the north to the Hamlet of Mossleigh.
 Unfortunately traffic followed the new road and Mossleigh became the business center of the district leaving Farrow to die off.